Secodis/TSS-WEB/Controls/SecImpl_FileUploads.md

 ## {{site.TITLE_IMPL_FILEUPLOADS_SANITIZATION}}
 Uploaded files from untrusted sources (e.g. over the Internet) with potentially executable content SHOULD be

-1. sanitized of executable code (e.g. macros in MS Word files) and
+1. sanitized executable code (e.g. macros in MS Word files) and
 2. analyzed with an antivirus (AV) solution for potential malware infections.
 Files MUST be rejected or sent to quarantine in cases of a positive finding.[^1]

 ## {{site.TITLE_IMPL_FILEUPLOADS_DOWNLOADS}}
 1. File downloads SHOULD be carried out from a separate origin (e.g. `files.example.com`), to prevent the impact of executable script code that they may contain.
 2. File downloads SHOULD always be protected with relevant HTTP security headers, e.g. to prevent MIME Type sniffing in browsers (see [{{site.TITLE_IMPL_HTTPHEADERSEC}}]({{site.URL_IMPL_HTTPHEADERSEC}})).
-3. Filenames MUST be properly encoded before written into response header when user-controlled in order to preventing Reflected File Downloads (RFD).
+3. Filenames MUST be properly encoded before being written into the response header when user-controlled in order to prevent Reflected File Downloads (RFD).

 [^1]: This function can be tested with the EICAR test file ([www.eicar.org](www.eicar.org))